All Episodes

 So this is an opposition party candidate.

-The FBI broke not only the FISA law, but remember they took this in-house at the top, so it's not rank and file guys, but they took that investigation into Clinton's email server.
+The FBI broke not only the FISA law, but remember, they took this in-house at the top, so it's not rank-and-file, guys, but they took that investigation into Clinton's email server.

-They had all of this information, and they purposely withheld crucial information on four separate occasions, the original FISA application, the three subsequent renewals that applications that they put in.
+They had all of this information, and they purposely withheld crucial information on four separate occasions, the original FISA application, the three subsequent renewals applications that they put in.

 Rod Rosenstein is aware of all of this, and he plays a part in all of this, yet he's the guy that appointed Mueller.